New Vs Old Garage Door Installation: What You Need to Know

 • Vibration isolation pads taming motor resonance

-Prioritize safety: add photo-eyes, maintain springs, and test force settings monthly.
+Prioritise safety: add photo-eyes, maintain springs, and test force settings monthly.

 Choose horsepower to match door weight, then calibrate for smooth, quiet travel.